How can dementia care help?

 Or if you are ready to register your interest in this service, you can do this online now too.

-The cost of help at home services varies from person to person, depending on what services you are receiving, and your own personal financial situation.
+The cost of residential aged care varies from person to person, depending on which home you are moving into, and your own personal financial situation.
 The Government may contribute toward your care costs, and you may be asked to contribute towards them too if you can afford it.
-My Aged Care provides an overview of the costs involved on their website, and we also publish our fees for Home Care Packages and Elevate by Helping Hand on our website.
+My Aged Care provides an overview of the costs involved on their website, and we also have an overview on our website, and publish our fees for our homes on each of our residential care home pages.